 How a Male Dog Acts When a Female Dog is in Heat

-Male dogs are driven by their biological urges when they can sense a female dog is in heat.
+Male dogs are driven by their biological urges when they are able to sense a female dog is in heat.
 Some of the behaviors that male dogs will exhibit when they are around a female in heat are:

 Male dogs will be obsessed with pursuing the female dog throughout her heat cycle.
 If you suspect a female dog in your neighborhood is in heat, your best bet is to keep your boy indoors as much as possible, except for walks, with the windows closed.
 Never leave him unsupervised while outside in your backyard.
 No matter how tall your fence is, he will find a way to reach her.

 When You Have Both Dogs Living Under the Same Roof

 When your female dog in heat is living in the same house as an unneutered male dog, you have yourself a worst-case scenario.